ruby0x1/hxtypedarray/README.md

 # Haxe-TypedArray

+###done:

+- cpp/neko fast accesses where known / applicable
+- cpp/neko all unit tests passing, compiles against js/py etc but will test after the feature complete

+###todo:

+- conversion notes above in Differences
+- All data is in bigEndian by default, by spec (see next point)
+- DataView has endianness flags that need to be handled in ArrayBufferIO.

+Wondering:

+- Error class has OutsideBounds for mapping to RangeError
+  - Bad idea to add reason string in #debug?
+This would be super useful, has saved me hours before
+  - Error.custom is used a few places, to account for non bounds errors

+###todo:external

+- Finish Unit tests for DataView [examples](https://github.com/inexorabletash/polyfill/blob/master/tests/typedarray_tests.js)
+- Basic performance tests for regression, all types
+- port tests to unitstd type and test in haxe folder
+- Document user facing API functions and class types according to spec
+- peer review
+- PR

 #### Structure:
 - All IO operations go through the ArrayBufferIO path only, for platform specific+endian isolated code to be easy to maintain, and not scattered across the code.